Learn more about the Crime Victims’ Compensation (CVC) Program, who is eligible, how to apply, what cost are covered, and about their appeal process.

 loss of wages and travel to seek medical treatment

-one-time relocation expenses for family violence, human trafficking, and stalking victims or for those sexual assault victims attacked in their own residence
+relocation expenses for family violence, human trafficking, and stalking victims or for those sexual assault victims attacked in their own residence

 CVC may also be able to provide compensation for sexual assault exam costs, loss of earnings for disabled peace officers, and other extraordinary costs for crime-related injuries.